arangodb/docs/3.11/administration-reduce-memory-footprint.md

 The other subsystems outside the storage engine also need RAM.
-If an ArangoDB server queues up too many requests (for example, if more requests arrive per time than can be executed), then the bodies of these requests are cached in RAM.
+If an ArangoDB server queues up too many requests (for example, if more requests arrive per time than can be executed), then the data of these requests (headers, bodies, etc.) are stored in RAM until they can be processed.

 Furthermore, there are multiple different caches which are sitting in front of the storage engine, the most prominent one being the edge cache which helps to speed up graph traversals.
-The larger these caches, the more data can be cached and the higher the likelyhood that data which is needed repeatedly is found to be available in cache.
+The larger these caches, the more data can be cached and the higher the likelihood that data which is needed repeatedly is found to be available in cache.

 Essentially, all AQL queries are executed in RAM.
 That means that every